alanJames00/kvdriver/README.md

 ```

-Create and instance of kvClient and provide your Cloudflare Global API Key, Registered Email ID and CF AccountID.
+Create and instance of KVClient and provide your Cloudflare Global API Key, Registered Email ID and CF AccountID.

 ```js